cacheflowe/ctd-design-studio/README.md

 📋 Agenda

 - Present your work to the class
-- ~~Get more documentation of your work.
-You may want to ask roommates & family to come be users of your project for the sake of documentation~~
+- Prepare final documentation of your project.
+You may want to ask roommates & family to come be users of your project for the sake of documentation.

 ---